allinbits/dither.chat/packages/reader-main/README.md

-# Indexer Feed
+# Reader Main

-This is a mini-indexer that parses feed data and inserts it into the database.
+This is a fork of ChronoSync that simply reads the content from the chain, and the re-routes it through an event system.

 ## Messages

 These are the messages / memos this service is parsing.

 ```
-dither.Post
-dither.Reply
+dither.*
 ```

 ## Tech

-- MongoDB
 - ChronoState

 **Docker is required** to easily spin up and tear down this service.

 ## Usage

-Keep in mind that when building the `data.sqlite` file will automatically be copied over if present.

 ```
 docker-compose up